niladut/niladut/README.md

 ### I'm Niladri Dutta!
 I am an automation enthusiast working with many projects related to Robotics and AI.
-A graduate from 👨‍💻 Aalto University, pursuing a Masters degree in Autonomous Systems.
+A graduate from 👨‍💻 Aalto University, with a Masters degree in Autonomous Systems.
 I work as a Robotics Engineer, specializaing in Localization & Navigation.
-I am also an enthusiast for embedded tech related hardware projects.
+I also enjoy embedded tech related hardware projects.

-**Interests:** Autonomuous Vehicles, Space Robotics, Aerospace, Infrastructure Automation, Logistics Robots.
+**Interests:** Autonomuous Vehicles, Space Robotics, Aerospace, IoT/Infrastructure Automation, Logistics Robots.

 ## Projects
 *_Some repositories are currently Private.
 (They will be Open Sourced soon)._